 Our other work

-There are important intersections across our regulatory work, including:
+There are important links with other areas of our regulatory work, including:

 - our work on culture and governance

-- our guidance for firms on the fair treatment for vulnerable customers
+- our guidance for firms on the fair treatment of vulnerable customers